dyne/dnscrypt-proxy/README.markdown

 Unix-like operating systems.

-`dnscrypt-proxy` can transparently rewrite outgoing packets before signing and encrypting them, in order to add the EDNS0 mechanism.
+`dnscrypt-proxy` can transparently rewrite outgoing packets before authenticating them, in order to add the EDNS0 mechanism.
 By default, a conservative payload size of 1280 bytes is advertised.

 This size can be made larger by starting the proxy with the